tianyu-z/VCR/README.md

 "THUDM/cogvlm2-llama3-chat-19B",
 "echo840/Monkey-Chat",]
 ```
 For the models not on list, they are not intergated with huggingface, please refer to their github repo to create the evaluation pipeline.
+Examples of the inference logic are in `src/evaluation/inference.py`

 ```bash
 pip install -r requirements.txt